abdullahseba/uf-graphql-api/readme.md

 ### Browsing the API

 The most convenient way to browse the API is by using the [GraphiQL](https://chrome.google.com/webstore/detail/chromeiql/fkkiamalmpiidkljmicmjfbieiclmeij) Chrome plugin.
-Expand the 'docs' sidebar on the left-hand side to browse available types and queries.
+Expand the 'docs' sidebar on the right-hand side to browse available types and queries.

 Currently, only the following queries and mutation are available:
  **Queries:**